SEKOIA-IO/documentation/docs/integration/ingestion_methods/https/format.md

 | `X-SEKOIAIO-EVENT-TIMESTAMP` | No         | Datetime | Event date if you want to push your own date (fallback is to use the reception’s date) |

-Supply the intake key as the header `X-SEKOIAIO-INTAKE-KEY` or as password in the HTTP Basic authentication mechanism.
+Supply the intake key as the header `X-SEKOIAIO-INTAKE-KEY`, as password in the HTTP Basic authentication mechanism or as a parameter in the querystring.

 To push one event, just POST content to `https://intake.sekoia.io/plain`